Sterling Beaumon

 Sterling Beaumon is an American actor and producer.
 He is known for his roles as Max Doyle in the 2008 film, Mostly Ghostly, and as young Benjamin Linus in the ABC television series, Lost.
-Beaumon has had guest roles in Law & Order SVU, Criminal Minds, CSI: Crime Scene Investigation.
+Beaumon has had guest roles in Law & Order: Special Victims Unit, Criminal Minds, CSI: Crime Scene Investigation.
 He has starred in series such as The Killing and as "Seamus" on the television show Clue, on The Hub channel.

 Career

 Beaumon guest-starred on an episode of the NBC series, ER, as well as episodes of Bones, Scrubs, Gary Unmarried, Cold Case, and Crossing Jordan.
 He portrayed the young Benjamin Linus on the hit ABC series Lost.

 He also appeared on the CBS series Criminal Minds in an episode entitled "Safe Haven."
-He followed that with work on the NBC series Law & Order SVU.
+He followed that with work on the NBC series Law & Order: Special Victims Unit.
 His mother was portrayed by actress/producer Rita Wilson.
 He worked with Colin Firth, Emily Blunt, and Anne Heche in the 2012 film Arthur Newman.

 Beaumon's voice-over work includes one of the English voices in the Japanese anime series Gunsword and the CGI created Astro Boy film.
 He was cast as Gabriel Walraven in the ABC series Red Widow.
 The series aired between March and May 2013.
 In 2014, he portrayed Lincoln Knopf on the fourth and final season of the Netflix series, The Killing.